KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Freya.md

 ###### The Felwinter Saga
 Freya was one of [[Titania, Queen of Seelie Court]]'s main intelligence and black ops agents, along with Mark and [[Daliah]].
 She was on the same mission as Mark and Daliah when dealing with a criminal underworld league.
 Freya was also unaffected by the Panmnesia spell due to being under Queen Titania's direct service.
 ##### Abilities
-Freya is a level 15 Lightspeeder Wyrd
+Freya is a Lightspeeder Wyrd